thomas-touhey/cahute/docs/headers/cahute/link.rst

     .. c:macro:: CAHUTE_SERIAL_NOTERM

-        If this flag is provided, the terminate flow is not run when the link is closed.
+        If this flag is provided, and :c:macro:`CAHUTE_SERIAL_RECEIVER` is **not** provided, the terminate flow is not run when the link is closed.

         This flag is mostly useful to let the connection still opened for other processes to run commands.
-Combined with :c:macro:`CAHUTE_SERIAL_NOCHECK`, it allows running multiple shell
+Combined with :c:macro:`CAHUTE_SERIAL_NOCHECK`, provided the protocol is set
+        explicitely, it allows running multiple shell
         commands on the same connection.

-        It is only effective when using protocol 7.00.
-        See :ref:`protocol-seven` for more information.

-    .. c:macro:: CAHUTE_SERIAL_OHP

-        If this flag is provided, the calculator is assumed to use the link for screenstreaming purposes.

-        For example, with the fx-9860G and compatible, this prompts the link to use Protocol 7.00 Screenstreaming instead of Protocol 7.00.

-        See :ref:`protocol-seven-ohp` for more information.

     :param linkp: The pointer to set the opened link to.
     :param flags: The flags to set to the serial link.